 Patients and adult-use consumers may purchase cannabis and cannabis products at one of New Jersey's licensed dispensaries.
 Note some locations dispense medicinal cannabis and medicinal cannabis products only.
 Purchasing cannabis from anywhere other than these locations is illegal and the safety of the purchased product cannot be guaranteed.

-In each transaction, dispensaries are allowed to sell up to the equivalent of 28.35 (1 ounce) of cannabis.
+In each transaction, dispensaries are allowed to sell up to the equivalent of 28.35 grams or 1 ounce of usable cannabis.
 That means up to:

 - 28.35 grams (1 ounce) of dried flower, or

-- 4 grams of solid cannabis concentrates or resin, or the equivalent of 4 grams of concentrate in liquid form (solution in milliliters), or
+- 4 grams of solid cannabis concentrates or resin, or the equivalant of 4 grams of concentrate in liquid form (solution in milliliters), or

-- 4 grams of vaporized formulations (oils), or
+- 4 grams of vaporized formulations (oil), or

 - 1000 mg of multiple ingestible cannabis-infused products (10 100 mg packages) like gummies

-A purchase of a combination of products may be 14.17 grams (1/2 ounce) of dried flower plus 2 grams of concentrate, or 5 packages of gummies and 1/2 ounce of dried flower.
+A purchase of a combination of products may be 14.17 grams (1/2 ounce) of dried flower and 2 grams of concentrate, or 5 packages of gummies and 14.17 grams (1/2 ounce) of dried flower.

-Legally allowable product categories include dried flower, concentrated oils, resin, vape formulas, tinctures, topicals, syringes, lozenges, and soft chews, but availability will vary by dispensary.
-Perishable edibles like cookies and brownies are not available for purchase from any dispensary.
+Legally allowable product categories include dried flower, concentrated oils, resin, vape formulas, tinctures, topicals, syringes, lozenges, soft chews, and shelf-stable food products but availability will vary by dispensary.

 Retail sales of cannabis and cannabis products are subject to New Jersey sales tax of 6.625%.